uncefact/project-traceability/README.md

 API Security will follow standard token based access control using OAuth implicit flow.
 This model is preferred over simple API keys as it is less susceptible to man-in-the-middle attacks and support finer grained role based acces via claims in the JWT.
 For the UNECE platform which is hosted on Google Cloud, this means

 * Google [IAM](https://cloud.google.com/iam) for service account management and
-* Google API Gatway [JWT}(https://cloud.google.com/api-gateway/docs/authenticating-users-jwt) authentication method.]
+* Google API Gateway [JWT](https://cloud.google.com/api-gateway/docs/authenticating-users-jwt) authentication method.

 ## Vocabulary Requirements